MusicPlayerDaemon/website/content/clients/index.md

 [swmpc](https://github.com/CamilleScholtz/swmpc) - A native client for macOS, focused on beauty and simplicity, written in SwiftUI.

 [mpz](https://github.com/olegantonyan/mpz) - A Qt player with MPD support, focused on library and playlists management.

+[Sola MPD](https://prokosna.github.io/sola_mpd/) - A desktop client for Linux, Windows and macOS, focused on usability with flexible browsing and advanced search.

 ## Android